SvetlanaFuks/data-analysis-portfolio/README.md

 ### About me

-Hi there! <br> I’m Svetlana—a digital project delivery whiz, product-driven thinker, and data detective.
-This portfolio is my playground for sharing hands‑on projects where I’ve blended user needs, market trends, and hard numbers into real‑world solutions.
-You’ll find everything from data analysis deep dives to agile product builds (with a sprinkle of humor, because why should charts be boring?). <br> Grab a coffee, explore the projects, and let’s turn insights into impact!
+Hi there! <br> I’m Svetlana—a data analyst who turns numbers into clarity.
+This portfolio is my space to test ideas, explore methods, tools and show how data can answer real questions.
+You’ll find various types of analysis, practical insights, and the occasional chart that might even make you smile. <br> Grab a coffee, explore the projects, and let’s turn insights into impact!

 ### Work Experience
 - Market Research and BI Analyst @Arhea